fgcz/RprxHUPO2021/README.md

 Tim Van Den Bossche, Veit Schwammle, Viktoria Dorfer 11:30 – 12:00: Session #5b Tutorial: Proteomics in R Christian Panse, Tobias Kockmann

-Note from Eric by email:

-As I mentioned in previous emails, the goal is to foster discussion rather than just presentation.
-Your tutorials idea is fine, but weaving in some opportunities for discussion would be highly appreciated, rather than a passive session.
-Perhaps facilitate some discussion about needs and future directions.